Jeanne Shaheen: Tenure

 On January 3, 2009, Shaheen was sworn in to the United States Senate.
 As a senator, she has sponsored 288 bills, five of which have become law.

-On January 6, 2021, Shaheen was participating in the certification of the 2021 United States Electoral College vote count when protesters attacked the U.S. Capitol.
+On January 6, 2021, Shaheen was participating in the certification of the 2021 United States Electoral College vote count when Trump supporters attacked the U.S. Capitol.
 She tweeted during the attack that she and her staff were safe and that "We will not be stopped from doing our Constitutional duty".
 The day after the attack, Shaheen called Trump "unfit for office" and said that she supported impeaching him and removing him from office.

 In 2024, Shaheen was ranked among the top 10 most bipartisan senators.

+On March 12, 2025, Shaheen announced in a press release that she would not seek reelection in the 2026 midterm elections.
+She stated "I ran for public office to make a difference for the people of New Hampshire.
+That purpose has never, and will never, change.
+But today, after careful consideration, I'm announcing that I made the difficult decision not to seek reelection to the Senate in 2026.
+It's just time."
+The announcement marked the beginning of a competitve race to fill the seat for which Shaheen had held since 2009.
+Congressman Chris Pappas announced he was considering a run for the seat, as was first-term Congresswoman Maggie Goodlander.
+Former Democratic Congresswoman Annie Kuster indicated she was exploring a possible run, but only if Pappas did not decide to.
+Chris Pappas ran and defeated Karishma Manzur in the Democratic primary in September 2026.